 Annualised maintenance costs (Exclusive of VAT): Annualised maintenance costs express the total costs of church maintenance divided by 25 years.
-Every cost which relates to maintenance is included except the twice-yearly maintenance visit.
-Any anticipated repairs are also excluded.
-A list of typical maintenance tasks for any historic church, forecast over the period, is available to view at appendix 2. £4,152.60 Routine maintenance costs (Per annum and exclusive of VAT): Total cost of two maintenance visits per year exclusive of any additional maintenance items included above.
-A list of the maintenance tasks included in the twice-annual maintenance visits is available to view at appendix 3. £1,272.00 Other maintenance costs total (Exclusive of VAT): Additional maintenance needs discovered during twice- yearly maintenance visits, costed and listed individually below. £45.00 - Check for leaks around tower roof abutment £45.00 Total short term repairs: Small scale items of limited cost which could be fulfilled with minimal fundraising. £20,800.00 - Roof repairs £9,500.00 - Lucarne window repairs inc scaffold £6,500.00 - Mortar repairs to filets at edge of roof/tower abutments £4,800.00

-Total medium term repairs: More expensive needs such as roof repairs and tower repairs which may require more involved fundraising and grant applications. £11,000.00 - Rainwater goods £4,600.00 - Repair plaster areas £3,000.00 - Minor pointing repairs £3,400.00 Total long term repairs: Items which are known to require works in the longer term but which are not essential in the near future. £25,000.00 - Re-plaster south transept £25,000.00 Total desirable repairs: Repairs which are not essential to the conservation health of the church but which might improve aesthetics or usability of the building.
-None All cost figures are estimates, exclusive of VAT and professional fees.
+Every forecasted cost which relates to the maintenance of this church over a period of 25 years is included.
+Any anticipated repairs are excluded.
+A list of typical maintenance tasks for any historic church, forecast over the period, is available to view at Appendix 2. £4,152.60 Routine maintenance costs (Per annum and exclusive of VAT): Total cost of two maintenance visits per year exclusive of any additional maintenance items included above.
+A list of the maintenance tasks included in the twice-annual maintenance visits is available to view at appendix 3. £1,272.00 Other maintenance costs total (Exclusive of VAT): Additional maintenance needs discovered during twice-yearly maintenance visits, costed and listed individually below. £2000 - Check for leaks around tower roof abutment £2000 Total short term repairs: Small scale items of limited cost which could be fulfilled with minimal fundraising, costed and listed individually below. £20,800.00 - Roof repairs £9,500.00 - Lucarne window repairs inc scaffold £6,500.00 - Mortar repairs to filets at edge of roof/tower abutments £4,800.00 Total medium term repairs: More expensive needs such as roof repairs and tower repairs which may require more involved fundraising and grant applications, costed and listed individually below. £11,000.00 - Rainwater goods £4,600.00 - Repair plaster areas £3,000.00 - Minor pointing repairs £3,400.00 Total long term repairs: Items which are known to require works in the longer term but which are not essential in the near future, costed and listed individually below. £25,000.00 - Re-plaster south transept £25,000.00 Total desirable repairs: Repairs which are not essential to the conservation health of the church but which might improve aesthetics or usability of the building, costed and listed individually below.
+None

+All cost figures are estimates, exclusive of VAT and professional fees.

 VAT is charged at 20% of the total costs and can sometimes be recovered.
 Professional fees vary, but are either charged at an hourly rate or as a percentage of the total project cost.
 These are usually charged only on larger or more complex projects.